Ebazhanov/linkedin-skill-assessments-quizzes/mysql/mysql-quiz.md

 - [x] logical model
 - [ ] physical model
 - [ ] normalized database

-      `NOT SURE THE QUESTION IS CORRECT.
-Logical, physical and normalized are all products of the designing phase in this order.`
+`Logical, physical and normalized are all products of the designing phase in this order.`

 #### Q12.
 MySQL server can operate in different SQL modes, depending on the value of the sql_mode system variable.
 Which mode changes syntax and behavior to conform more closely to standard SQL?